Diptipper/JPTranslationPractice/README.md

 - `<your prompt>`: basic summary of the story you want
 - `--long`: This is optional.
 Omit it if you want a shorter story.
 - `--api_key <your key>`: the key you get from OpenAI (the long ass string)
-- `--model <gpt model>`: By default is `gpt-4o-mini`.
+- `--model <gpt model>`: You can leave this blank.
+By default it's `gpt-4o-mini`.
 It's a cheap model that does the job well enough.

 Example:
 ```